django-cms/django-cms/docs/index.rst

 consider django CMS:

 * thorough documentation
-* easy and comprehensive integration into existing projects - django CMS isn't a monolithic application
+* easy and comprehensive integration into existing projects - django CMS is not a monolithic application
 * a healthy, active and supportive developer community
 * a strong culture of good code, including an emphasis on automated testing